Medical massage at the leg in a physiotherapy center. Female physiotherapist inspecting her patient. Close-up photograph.

 Orthopedic and Sports Medicine Therapy:

 Our approach to managing joint and soft tissue injuries focuses on the restoration of flexibility, strength, mobility, and endurance to allow for the patient’s safe return to the highest functional level possible.
 We provide sport specific programs, customized to the individual’s athletic needs.
+Our therapist provide evidence based treatment techniques to maximize outcomes.
+Services provided can include BFR (blood flow restriction) and dry needling.

 • Joint Pain or Injuries